Paulinho (footballer, born 1982)

-Paulo Antonio de Oliveira (パウリーニョ, born 16 July 1982), or simply Paulinho, is a Brazilian football striker for Oita Trinita.
+Paulo Antonio de Oliveira (パウリーニョ, born 16 July 1982), or simply Paulinho was a Brazilian football striker.
+His last game was for Oita Trinita.

 Career

 He started his career at Atlético Mineiro and was selected in Brazilian U-23 team in 2004.
 In 2005, he became the top scorer in J2 League with 22 goals.
-On August 31, 2009 Sport Club do Recife have signed the Brazilian forward from Japanese club Kyoto Sanga F.C.
+On 31 August 2009 Sport Club do Recife have signed the Brazilian forward from Japanese club Kyoto Sanga F.C.